Master of Arts in Teaching

 The Master of Arts in Teaching (MAT) is a full-time pathway to initial teaching licensure.
 Participants will study to become a teacher with a cohort in a dynamic and hands-on learning environment.

-Program students will complete a full-time course of graduate study to complete the master’s degree and requirements to earn a recommendation for a Montana Class 2 Teaching License in a compressed time period (elementary 14 months, secondary 12 months).
+Program students will complete a comprehensive course of graduate study to complete the master’s degree and requirements to earn a recommendation for a Montana Class 1 Teaching License.
 The MAT is offered online, with the exception of one, seven-day residency during the summer, so that our participants can remain in their communities.
 Licensure options for the MAT are: